treylorswift/InfluencerToolkit/README.md

 - Dry runs allow you to see who would be contacted by a messaging campaign without actually spamming people.

+- Sending can be scheduled in "burst" or "spread" mode.
+Send your 1000 messages per day all at once or spread them out over a 24 hour period (roughly 1 message every 1 minute 26 seconds).
 ###